Understanding the True Cost of Bulk Planters

 Lam Thanh’s Export Expertise

-At Lam Thanh Pottery, we don't just make pots; we execute logistics.
+At Lam Thanh Pottery, we do not just make pots; we execute logistics.
 With over two decades of experience exporting to the US, Europe, and Australia, we bridge the gap between manufacturing and delivery.

 How We Simplify Your Import:

-CBM Calculators: Before you finalize your order, we provide a detailed CBM breakdown.
-We will tell you, "You have 3 cubic meters of empty space left—we recommend adding X units of Y to maximize your shipping dollar."
+CBM Calculators: Before we finalize our order, we provide a detailed CBM breakdown.
+We will inform you, "You have 3 cubic meters of empty space left—we recommend adding X units of Y to maximize your shipping dollar."

-Stable Production Capacity: We own our facilities, meaning we aren't at the mercy of subcontractors.
+Stable Production Capacity: We own our facilities, meaning we are not at the mercy of subcontractors.
 When we give you a completion date, we stick to it.

 Material Diversity: We allow you to mix compatible materials to balance weight and volume, ensuring an optimized load.